CGeethaka/Online-Railway-Management-System/README.md

-22086780_AD_CW1.pdf: The coursework document detailing the system's abstract, requirements, architecture, design (with UML diagrams), and implementation plan.

-Source Code: Located in the repository's directories (e.g., /frontend, /backend, or similar structure).
+##Source Code: Located in the repository's directories (e.g., /frontend, /backend, or similar structure).
 Includes: